gwtproject/gwt-site/src/main/markdown/usingeclipse.md

 ## Deploy to App Engine<a id="deploying"></a>

 Using the plugin, you can also easily deploy GWT projects to Google App Engine.
-If you installed the App Engine for Java SDK when you installed the plugin, you can now right-click on the project and App Engine "enable" it by choosing **Google** &gt; **App Engine Settings**.
+If you installed the App Engine for Java SDK when you installed the plugin, you can now right-click on the project and App Engine "enable" it by choosing **Google** > **App Engine Settings**.
 Check the box marked **Use Google App Engine**.
 This will add the necessary configuration files to your project.

 To deploy your project to App Engine, you first need to create an application ID from the [App Engine Administration Console](https://appengine.google.com/).

-Once you have an application ID, right-click on your project, and select **Google &gt; App Engine Settings...** from the context menu.
+Once you have an application ID, right-click on your project, and select **Google > App Engine Settings...** from the context menu.
 Enter your application ID into the **Application ID** text box.
 Click **OK**.

-Right-click on your project and select **Google &gt; Deploy to App Engine**.
+Right-click on your project and select **Google > Deploy to App Engine**.
 In the resulting **Deploy Project to Google App Engine** dialog, enter your Google Account email and password.

 Click **Deploy**.